Tag Archives: Jesse Eisenberg

 The End of the Tour

-The End of the TourDirected by James Ponsoldt, The End of the Tour brings to life the true story in 1996 when Rolling Stone reporter David Lipsky, played by Jesse Eisenberg, and writer David Foster Wallace, played brilliantly by Jason Segel, hang out together for five days.
+Directed by James Ponsoldt, The End of the Tour brings to life the true story of 1996 when Rolling Stone reporter David Lipsky, played by Jesse Eisenberg, and writer David Foster Wallace, played brilliantly by Jason Segel, hang out together for five days.

-Some might call it an intellectual movie, a road movie or dramedy.
-The movie begins in 2008, when we are informed that Wallace has committed suicide.
-Lipsky is invited to present a tribute on NPR.
-Here he slowly flashes back to 1996, when Wallace’s book Infinite Jest is released with worldwide praise, including a citation from well-read magazine as one of the 100 best English-language novels from 1923 to 2005.
 Lipsky thinks it would be a great idea to interview Wallace and pitches it to his editor.
-He agrees that it is about time Rolling Stone did a piece on a gifted writer and off Lipsky goes to Ohio for his interview.
-How the story plays out is what the movie is all about, and I rather not spoil it for you.
-Though, there are some interesting points about the movie I’d like to point out.
+He agrees that it is about time Rolling Stone did a piece on a gifted writer, and off Lipsky goes to Ohio for his interview.
+How the story plays out is what the movie is all about, and I would rather not spoil it for you.
+Though there are some interesting points about the movie, I’d like to point out.

-The movie is based on Lipsky’s memoir Although of Course You End Up Becoming Yourself.
+The movie is based on Lipsky’s memoir, Although of Course You End Up Becoming Yourself.
 Published in 2010, the book was well-received by his peers.
-Wallace and Lipsky hit it off right away, and engage in philosophical conversations about loneliness, love, writing, fame, and the meaning of life.
-In other words, they spend time looking for the answers to life that plaques them.
-Clearly, the movie is not for everyone.
-It lacks action-packed drama that populates our movie theaters today.
+Wallace and Lipsky hit it off right away and engage in philosophical conversations about loneliness, love, writing, fame, and the meaning of life.

 Jason Segel is very good as Wallace, and this role is quite a contrast to his other characters in movies like The Muppets and The Five Year Engagement.
-Watching him in this movie is pure pleasure because there is so much depth to Wallace as a sovelist, short story writer, essayist, and college professor.
+Watching him in this movie is pure pleasure because there is so much depth to Wallace as a novelist, short story writer, essayist, and college professor.

 If you don’t know about Lipsky and Wallace, then it might be difficult to understand and follow the movie.
 It is worth watching, though, for the acting is great, including the supporting actors.